 Penn Collegium Musicum (formerly Ancient Voices) is a select chamber choir that specializes in music from the Medieval, Renaissance, and early Baroque period.
 Open by audition to all students, the choir has a special interest in historically-informed performance practice.
 Led by Meg Bragle, Collegium Musicum performs two concerts per year.

-Widely praised for her musical intelligence and “expressive virtuosity” (San Francisco Chronicle), Meg Bragle is quickly earning an international reputation as one of today’s most gifted mezzo-sopranos.
+Widely praised for her musical intelligence and “expressive virtuosity” (San Francisco Chronicle), Meg Bragle has earned an international reputation as one of today’s most gifted mezzo-sopranos.
+She has recently appeared in concerts with the Seattle Symphony, Atlanta, and Colorado Symphony Orchestras and at the Library of Congress.
+She has also appeared with the Houston, Detroit, National, Indianapolis, Milwaukee, Cincinnati, and Pacific Symphonies.

 Rehearsals are Monday from 6:00pm to 8:00pm and there is one concert per semester.